 If the CRL contains the nextUpdate value the CMTS MUST refresh the CRL after the specified time has passed.
 If the CMTS fails to retrieve the new CRL, it MUST log an event [DOCSIS OSSI 3.0] and continue to use its current CRL.
+If the CMTS fails to retrieve the new CRL it should attempt to retry retrieval of the CRL file on a periodic basis.
 If the CRL does not contain the nextUpdate value the CMTS MUST refresh the CRL according to the configured value as defined in [DOCSIS OSSI 3.0].
-The CMTS MUST make CRL data persistent.